All resources

 Empower Your Data Analysis with OWOX: Reports, Charts & Pivots Extension

-With the OWOX: Reports, Charts & Pivots Extension add-on, you can effortlessly import BigQuery data directly into Google Sheets and visualize your data to get actionable insights with just a few clicks.
+With the OWOX: Reports, Charts & Pivots Extension add-on, you can seamlessly import BigQuery data into Google Sheets and turn raw data into actionable insights in just a few clicks.
+Build dynamic reports, pivot tables, and charts to monitor key metrics and track performance effortlessly.

 FAQ